Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills Trail

-The most important thing is to keep the stream below on your left side.
+Then, go left again, as the most important thing to remember is to keep the stream adjacent to you left-hand side.

 Go Left